 Notes

-Sweetness - add chopped raisins or currants, orange zest, or ½ teaspoon of cinnamon
+Sweet: Mix in chopped raisins or currants, orange zest, or ½ teaspoon of cinnamon for a subtly sweet twist.

 Hi, I’m looking forward to making this, but I had a question: when you roll the balls of dough into a flat circle, what’s the diameter of the circles?
 Also, can you stack the circles to do that final rise or will they stick together?